MaLA-LM/GlotEval-HumanEval/docs/_build/html/_sources/src/api.rst.txt

-APIs
+API
 ==========

-Authentication Endpoints
+Authentication
 ------------------------
-POST /api/signup: Registers a new user with a username and password.
+* POST /api/signup: Registers a new user with a username and password.

-POST /api/login: Authenticates a user and starts a session.
+* POST /api/login: Authenticates a user and starts a session.

-POST /api/logout: Ends the user session.
+* POST /api/logout: Ends the user session.

-Task Configuration Endpoint
+Task Configuration
 ---------------------------

-GET /api/tasks: Retrieves the task configuration from a JSON file.
+* GET /api/tasks: Retrieves the task configuration from a JSON file.

-Data Loading Endpoint
+Data Loading
 ---------------------

+* POST /api/data:
-POST /api/data: Loads data from a JSONL file based on task type, benchmark, model, and language parameters.
+  Loads data from a JSONL file based on task type, benchmark, model, and language parameters.

-Annotation Endpoint
+Annotation
 -------------------

+* POST /api/annotation:
-POST /api/annotation: Saves annotations made by the user.
+  Saves annotations made by the user.
 It can handle multiple annotations at once.

-Comments Endpoints
+Comments
 ------------------

-GET /api/comments: Retrieves all comments, optionally filtered by entry ID.
+* GET /api/comments: Retrieves all comments, optionally filtered by entry ID.

-POST /api/comments: Adds a new comment.
+* POST /api/comments: Adds a new comment.

-PUT /api/comments/int:comment_id: Updates an existing comment.
+* PUT /api/comments/int:comment_id: Updates an existing comment.

-DELETE /api/comments/int:comment_id: Deletes a comment.
+* DELETE /api/comments/int:comment_id: Deletes a comment.

-POST /api/comments/thumbs: Records a thumbs-up or thumbs-down vote for a comment.
+* POST /api/comments/thumbs: Records a thumbs-up or thumbs-down vote for a comment.

-Export Endpoint
+Export
 -----------------

-GET /api/export: Exports both annotations and comments as a JSON file.
+* GET /api/export: Exports both annotations and comments as a JSON file.

-Translation Endpoint
+Translation
 ------------------

-POST /api/translate: Translates text to a specified target language using Google Translate.
+* POST /api/translate: Translates text to a specified target language using Google Translate.

-Feedback Endpoint
+Feedback
 ------------------

-POST /api/feedback: Retrieves feedback for a specific entry ID and username.
+* sPOST /api/feedback: Retrieves feedback for a specific entry ID and username.